What is Physical Therapy?

 Physical therapy treats disorders related to the musculoskeletal system by evaluating, diagnosing and providing treatment.
 The goal of physical therapy is to restore the functionality of patients who have been disabled through injury, illness, developmental defects, and aging.
 Physical therapists manage treatment plans and customizes them to fit the needs of each patient.
 Patients are most often recommended for physical therapy by their physician.

 It takes three years of physical therapy training to earn the Doctor of Physical Therapy (DPT) degree.
-There are currently 215 accredited physical therapy programs in the US.
+There are currently over 200 accredited physical therapy programs in the US.

 Choosing a Major

 According to the American Physical Therapy Association (APTA), there are any number of alternative undergraduate degrees that a student can obtain to be eligible to apply to a physical therapist program.
 Of most importance is the need to satisfactorily complete the pre-requisite courses for those programs being considered, as part of fulfilling the undergraduate degree requirements.